ibm-cloud-docs/Backup/vmware-plugin.md

 2. On the Computers Tab, select the server that you want to back up.
 3. Configure your vault information.

-    Vault information can be configured in two ways: **Automatically** or **Manually**.<br/>If the agent is being configured for the first time, then it can be configured by using the [Automatic configuration](#VRAautoconfig) option.<br/>If the computer was previously registered with a Vault, then the automatic configuration doesn't work and the vault needs to be [configured manually](#VRAmanualconfig).
+     Vault information can be configured in two ways: **Automatically** or **Manually**.
+     If the agent is being configured for the first time, then it can be configured by using the [Automatic configuration](#VRAautoconfig) option.
+     If the computer was previously registered with a Vault, then the automatic configuration doesn't work and the vault needs to be [configured manually](#VRAmanualconfig).
      {: tip}

 4. Configure the [vCenter Settings](#vCenterSettingsconfig).